IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/apr/2018-04-15-git-data-mining.md

 Another thing that interests me is how changes are related to each other.
 When I fix some specific part of a legacy project, I usually find myself making changes in a whole set of places (that sometimes even seem unrelated to a problem) just to make the code compile.

 I've built [another tool](https://github.com/IlyaZinkovich/git-data-mining) to cluster the files that we change together within one commit.
+It identifies which files changed in each commit, creates a node in a graph for each file and creates edges between files changed within the same commit.
+Then we can query the graph and answer how many dependencies each class has.

 Analysis of the `SonarLintUtils` class revealed dependencies on the following set of classes:
 - `IssueProcessor`